SpotlightKid/ardour2fxp/README.rst

 ardour2fxp
 ##########

-Convert between Ardour XML and binary FXP VST preset files.
+Convert between Ardour XML and binary FXP VST2 preset files.

 .. warning::
     This is software is still in **beta stage**.
 Use at your own risk!